 - Your business pain point and your business address them.

-- How your product or service are better than from your competitors
+- How your product or service is better than from your competitors

 - The structure of your business’s management